Merger control in Italy: overview

 Failure to notify correctly

 The Italian Competition Authority (IAA) can impose a fine of up to 1% of the previous fiscal year's turnover on any undertaking which fails to notify.
 If the IAA considers that the non-notified transaction eliminates or significantly reduces competition, fines for implementation after prohibition can also apply (see below, Implementation before approval or after prohibition).
-For failure or delay in paying, see Question 24, Fines.
 For breach of remedies or commitments, see below, Failure to observe.

 Implementation before approval or after prohibition